Blog header image: Understanding Brand Guidelines article.

 3. Train people how to use them

 Once you’ve developed your brand guidelines, they need to be communicated to your team.
 Plan an official launch so everyone is aware of what’s changing and why.
-Make it exciting to gain buy-in and adoption.
+To gain buy-in and adoption, make it exciting.
 Create and promote regular training, and make your guidelines available in an easy-to-access location.
 This creates a united internal front that helps keep your brand approachable and top of mind.

 4. Plan for growth and change